ziadelhabashy/cartello/README.md

 ## Project Overview

-Cartello is a full-stack e-commerce web application providing a modern online shopping experience.
+Cartello is a full-stack e-commerce web application that provides a modern online shopping experience.
 Users can browse products, manage their cart, place orders, and track their order history through a personal dashboard.

 ---